youssef-mansor/TheAgentCompany/workspaces/tasks/multiplier-4bit-unsigned-pipelined-general/task.md

 ## Step 3: Debug and Fix Issues
 - If the module does not pass all test cases, revisit and refine the Verilog code.
 - Modify the design until all test cases pass successfully.

+## Step 4: `run_test.sh` File Creation
+- Create a shel script `run_test.sh` that contains the command to only run the testbench.
+- execute the `run_test.sh` to make sure it successfully runs the testbench.